rojo2530/nodeapi/readme.md

 * MongoDB
 * Node and NPM
 * Git (not necessary but recommended)
+* RabbitMQ Server (coud be local or using free account in https://www.cloudamqp.com/)
+* SSL certificate, app runs in SSL mode, you could use for example https://github.com/FiloSottile/mkcert

+## Configure
+You have to create a .env file, the app contains .env.example like guide.
+You have to add this lines:

+* MONGODB_URL : URL for MongoDB connection
+* RABBITMQ_URL: URL for rabbitmq connection
+* JWT_SECRET: Secret password for generate JSON web token.

+You have too create a folder cert , and inside puts certs public and private key.

 ## Introduction

 Nodeapi is an example of API application using Node and Express, has two parts, one for the API part and one for the view.
+For API use JSON web token (JWT) for authentication , have to make a request to http://localhost:7000/apiv1/anuncios/login This endpoint return a token which use for another request.

 For your data, use MongoDB , where you save a list of ads with the following Schema: